nikolak/BBBot/README.md

 `.ban <username>` and `.unban <username>` - disallow or allow <username> to use any of BBBot's commands

 `.say <channel> <text>` - if bot is present on <channel> it will say <text> on that channel, channel can be entered as `#<channel>` or `<channel>`

+`.timelimit <number>` - timelimit is number of seconds that need to pass before command can be used again by normal users i.e. not in admin or auth list

+`.notifytime <number>` - notifytime is number of seconds since last notification that command can't be used more than x number of seconds, to disable type something like 99999999

 To clear all stream links use `.remove stream clear_all` this will display current stream list in case you want to undo clear_all command.